Revisiting Text-to-Image Evaluation with Gecko: On Metrics, Prompts, and Human Ratings: Overview

 \paragraph{Human Annotation: } For the human annotation, we give additional details of our setup including screenshots of the annotation templates used and qualitative limitations of each setup in \Appendix{app:human_eval_templates}.
 We further discuss more experimental results comparing inter-annotator agreement and the raw predictions under each template in \Appendix{app:human_eval_add_results}.
 Finally, we visualise the most and least reliable prompts in \Appendix{app:human_eval_rel_prompts_examples}, giving an intuition for the properties of the prompt that lead to more or less agreement across templates.

 \paragraph{Additional results on T2I models:} We give further results on using the annotated data to (1) compare T2I models by skill in \Appendix{app:t2imodelpercategory}.
-We also compare how well prompts in TIFA160 are able to discriminate models under our human annotation setup in \Appendix{app:tifa160_dataset_experiments}.
+We also compare how well prompts in TIFA160 are able to discriminate models under our human annotation setup in \Appendix{app:tifa160_dataset_experiments} and find that they are less discriminative.

-\paragraph{Additional results for auto-eval metrics:} Finally, we give additional results for the auto-eval metrics, including more correlation results in \Appendix{app_sec:corr_pearson}, the raw results for the model-ordering evaluation in \Appendix{app:model_ordering_eval} and results for different CLIP variants in \Appendix{sec:all_correlations}.
-We then explore results per skill for different auto-eval metrics in \Appendix{app:metricpercategory}, give additional visualisations in \Appendix{app:additionalvisualisations} and demonstrate that we can use Gecko to evaluate the per-word accuracy of the metric (this is not possible with other auto-eval metrics) in \Appendix{app:results_per_word}.
+\paragraph{Additional results for auto-eval metrics:} We give an intuitive explanation of each task as well as how they can lead to different metric orderings in \Appendix{app:intuitive_explanation_tasks}.
+We then give additional results for the auto-eval metrics on Gecko2K and Gecko2K-rel, including more correlation results in \Appendix{app_sec:corr_pearson} but we find that conclusions are the same irrespective of how we compute correlation or using the reliable subset or full set.
+We give the raw results for the model-ordering evaluation in \Appendix{app:model_ordering_eval} and results for different CLIP variants in \Appendix{app:all_correlations}.
+Finally, we explore results per skill for different auto-eval metrics in \Appendix{app:metricpercategory}, give additional visualisations in \Appendix{app:additionalvisualisations} and demonstrate that we can use Gecko to evaluate the per-word accuracy of the metric (this is not possible with other auto-eval metrics) in \Appendix{app:results_per_word}.